VP Bank: History

-To accelerate its organic growth, VP Bank Group expands its front-office activities in the Swiss market and moves into its new premises at Talstrasse 59 in Zurich on 1 March 2018.
+To accelerate its organic growth, VP Bank Group expands its front-office activities in the Swiss market and moves into its new premises at Talstrasse 59 in Zürich on 1 March 2018.
 One of VP Bank Group’s most important target markets is the Asia/Pacific region.
 VP Bank opened its Singapore office in 2008 and celebrated its 10th anniversary with 67 employees on 1 September 2018.
 The licence in Singapore is upgraded from merchant bank to wholesale bank on 1 September 2018, enabling VP Bank in Singapore to expand its product offerings and provide an even broader range of services.
 VP Fund Solutions and VP Bank take over the fund administration and custodian function of Luxembourg-based Carnegie investment funds.
-In response to Carnegie Fund Services Ltd’s withdrawal from the market, VP Fund Solutions (Luxembourg) SA assumed responsibility for the former management company activities of Carnegie Fund Services Ltd on 1 October 2018.
-This marks VP Fund Solutions’ and VP Bank’s successful entry into the Scandinavian market.
-In November 2018, VP Bank (Switzerland) Ltd celebrates a milestone anniversary, commemorating 30 years in which the Bank has been in Zurich.
-In the course of the Liechtenstein bank’s internationalisation, VPB Finanz Ltd had been founded in Zurich as a wholly owned subsidiary of VP Bank on 30 November 1988.
+In response to Carnegie Fund Services Ltd's withdrawal from the market, VP Fund Solutions (Luxembourg) SA assumed responsibility for the former management company activities of Carnegie Fund Services Ltd on 1 October 2018.
+This marks VP Fund Solutions' and VP Bank's successful entry into the Scandinavian market.
+In November 2018, VP Bank (Switzerland) Ltd celebrates a milestone anniversary, commemorating 30 years in which the Bank has been in Zürich.
+In the course of the Liechtenstein bank’s internationalisation, VPB Finanz Ltd had been founded in Zürich as a wholly owned subsidiary of VP Bank on 30 November 1988.
 This was followed by the acquisition of Zurich-based Hügi Bank Ltd in 1998, and VPB Finanz Ltd was subsequently transformed into the fully licensed VP Bank (Switzerland) Ltd. VP Bank (Luxembourg) SA and VP Fund Solutions (Luxembourg) SA were then moved from Avenue de la Liberté to premises on Rue Edward Steichen on the Kirchberg in Luxembourg on 5 November 2018.CEO Alfred W. Moeckli leaves VP Bank Group on 31 January 2019.
 Dr Urs Monstein, Chief Operating Officer of VP Bank since May 2018, takes over as Head of Group Executive Management on an interim basis with immediate effect.
 The Luxembourg private banking activities of Catella Bank are acquired by VP Bank (Luxembourg) SA on 1 February 2019, with the takeover announced on 26 October 2018.
 On 11 July 2019, VP Bank Ltd (Liechtenstein) and Hywin Wealth Management Co., Ltd (China) sign a Memorandum of Understanding for a strategic partnership, announcing their intention to build a joint collaboration platform in Hong Kong to provide asset management to high-net-worth Chinese citizens both inside and outside China.
 The Board of Directors of VP Bank appoints Paul H. Arni as the new CEO of VP Bank Group on 1 October 2019.
 At an extraordinary meeting held on 24 April 2020, the Board of Directors of VP Bank Group elects Dr Thomas R. Meier as its new Chairman with immediate effect.
 Thomas R. Meier had already been a member of the Board of Directors since 2018.
 VP Bank acquires the private banking business of Öhman Bank S.A. in Luxembourg and further expands its Nordics business.
 On 1 January 2021, this transaction is successfully completed in the form of an asset deal including takeover of the employees and migration of the client assets.
 VP Bank officially signs the UN Principles for Responsible Banking (PRB) on 25 March 2021.
 VP Bank Ltd (Liechtenstein), Hywin Wealth Management Co., Ltd (China) and its subsidiary Hywin Asset Management (Hong Kong) Limited sign a cooperation agreement on 9 March 2021.
 The strengthening of the strategic partnership is underscored by VP Bank’s 3.4 per cent stake in Hywin Holdings Ltd (“Hywin Holdco”).
+At the 61st annual general meeting on Friday, 26 April 2024 Stephan Zimmermann was elected Chairman of the Board of Directors by the Board of Directors.